Northwest Romantic Modernism

-A modern expression of Pacific Northwest architecture that combines the warmth and generosity of the Craftsman style, the freedom and inventiveness with form, detailing and materials of modernism, and a full complement of appropriate sustainable design strategies, built on the rigorous performance base of Passive House.
+A modern expression of Pacific Northwest architecture that combines the warmth and generosity of the Craftsman style, the freedom and inventiveness with form, detailing and materials of modernism, and a full complement of appropriate sustainable design strategies, built on the performance base of Passive House.

 What would a Northwest Romantic Modern home be like?
 In addition to employing the principles and techniques of lyrical sustainable design you can read about elsewhere on our site, it would have many or all of the following features:

 - Indoor-outdoor space (using the landscape, as well as patios, balconies, sun porches and screened-in porches and decks as additional “rooms.”)
 We would love to have the design of the landscape be as important as the design of the house.

 - Lots of daylight, with windows thoughtfully placed for views and poetic effect.

-- Kitchen, dining and living room that flow into each other (the “great room” idea) but with articulation that defines them as separate.
+- Kitchen, dining and living room that flow into each other (the “great room” idea) but with articulation that defines them and helps them feel separate.

 - An “away room” on the main floor that can be a quiet place when the rest of the house is noisy, or a noisy place when the rest of the house is quiet.
 This could be a media room, study or library, and function as a guest and temporary “accessible” bedroom as well.